sterzuccio/form-builder-vue3/README.md

       console.log('Exported code:', code)
     }

+    const handleGetFormCode = (code) => {
+      console.log('Got form code:', code)
+      // You can save the code wherever you want saveCodeToCustomLocation(code)
+    }

+    const getAndSaveFormCode = () => {
+      // Programmatically get the form code
+      const code = formBuilder.value.getFormCode()
+      console.log('Got form code programmatically:', code)
+      // You can save the code wherever you want saveCodeToCustomLocation(code)
+    }

+    const saveCodeToCustomLocation = (code) => {
+      // Example function to save the code to a custom location
+      // This could be a file download, localStorage, or any other storage method console.log('Saving code to custom location:', code)
+    }

     const handleSubmit = (data) => {
       console.log('Form submitted with data:', data)
     }

     return {
+      formBuilder,
       myForm,
       handleSave,
       handleExport,
+      handleGetFormCode,
+      getAndSaveFormCode,
       handleSubmit
     }
   }